am2408/memoryGame/README.md

 No installation or server needed:

-1. Download or clone the project
+1. Download or clone the project or access here !
+[Go to play!](https://memory-game-swart-kappa.vercel.app/)
 2. Open `index.html` in your browser
 3. Hit “Start” and prepare your memory 👀